 - Then, watch for 3rd bullish candlestick to break above 2nd

-- Traders take a long position once price breaks above the 3rd candlestick
+- Traders take a long position once the price breaks above the 3rd candlestick

 - Place stop below the base of the 3rd candle

-- Some traders take a short position once price falls below 3rd candle
+- Some traders take a short position once the price falls below 3rd candle

-- Then place stop above the 3rd candle
+- Then place the stop above the 3rd candle

 This is an example of a morning star pattern on a daily chart of $C. The first candlestick was a bearish high-wave candlestick.
 Next, there was a green bullish hammer.
 There was a gap up, which formed the third bullish candlestick.

 Traders would enter a long position when the price broke above the third bullish candlestick and placed their stop loss below the base of the hammer.
 This created a nice cup and handle breakout that turned into a rising wedge.